devopsdays/devopsdays-web/content/events/2024-singapore/sponsor.md

 ### My question is not covered here.
 What can I do

 If you have any questions not answered above, please do not hesitate to send us an email at [{{< email_organizers >}}].

+### Can I get a discount for sponsoring multiple DevOpsDays?

+All DevOpsDays events are independently organized, so no multi-city sponsorships are available.